 For more information on vending machines and dispensing machines, see the tobacco vending machines page.

-Retailers must not, in connection with the sale of a tobacco product, or for the purpose of promoting the sale of a tobacco product provide or offer to provide a number of points, or a similar device, by the accumulation of which a person may become entitled to, or qualify for, a prize, gift or other benefit.
+Retailers must not, in connection with the sale or promotion, offer to provide a number of points, or a similar device, by the accumulation of which a person may become entitled to, or qualify for, a prize, gift or other benefit.

 The ban only applies to the accrual of reward points.
 Credit card reward points, gift cards and vouchers can still be used to purchase tobacco products.